 SCF strives to engage the media in an honest and collaborative manner to build a positive image, manage our reputation and disseminate accurate information in a timely manner.
-SCF Corporate Communications and Public Relations is dedicated to fulfilling the needs of the media while maintaining SCF's Vision and Mission.
+SCF Public Relations and Corporate Communications is dedicated to fulfilling the needs of the media while maintaining SCF's Vision and Mission.

 The President/CEO of SCF is the official spokesperson of SCF and the only individual who can communicate with any member of the news media.
-The Director of Public Relations, with the approval of the President/CEO, may designate another spokesperson.
+Public Relations and Corporate Communications, with the approval of the President/CEO, may designate another spokesperson.

-If any other employee of SCF wishes to make a public statement, engage in an interview, or in any other way communicate with the news media on behalf of SCF, whether at the employee's or the media's instigation, that employee must obtain in advance, written or verbal clearance from the President/CEO or designee via SCF Public Relations.
+If any other employee of SCF wishes to make a public statement, engage in an interview, or in any other way communicate with the news media on behalf of SCF, whether at the employee's or the media's instigation, that employee must obtain in advance, written or verbal clearance from the President/CEO or designee via SCF Public Relations and Corporate Communications.

-- Operating ethically and within the laws that govern marketing and advertising activities; - Providing what we know to be truthful and non-deceptive information; - Educating the public by accurately representing the care, treatment, and services we provide both directly and by contractual agreements; - Reflecting accurately the scope of facilities and services that are accredited, certified, and licensed; - Increasing awareness about SCF programs and services; - Directing all media requests to Corporate Communications and Public Relations, ensuring only approved spokespersons may speak to the media on behalf of SCF; - Obtaining written consent prior to producing recordings, films, or other images of customer-owners; - Describing, within the written consent, how recordings, films, or other images will be used; - Informing customer-owners of their right to withdraw their consent to the production of the recordings, films, or other images; - Ensuring those involved in the production of recordings, films, or other images of customer-owners have read and signed SCF's confidentiality statement; - Maintaining a positive and professional relationship with all media; and - Respecting the time constraints of media by fulfilling media requests.
+- Operating ethically and within the laws that govern marketing and advertising activities; - Providing what we know to be truthful and non-deceptive information; - Educating the public by accurately representing the care, treatment, and services we provide both directly and by contractual agreements; - Reflecting accurately the scope of facilities and services that are accredited, certified, and licensed; - Increasing awareness about SCF programs and services; - Directing all media requests to Public Relations and Corporate Communications, ensuring only approved spokespersons may speak to the media on behalf of SCF; - Obtaining written consent prior to producing recordings, films, or other images of customer-owners; - Describing, within the written consent, how recordings, films, or other images will be used; - Informing customer-owners of their right to withdraw their consent to the production of the recordings, films, or other images; - Ensuring those involved in the production of recordings, films, or other images of customer-owners have read and signed SCF's confidentiality statement; - Maintaining a positive and professional relationship with all media; and - Respecting the time constraints of media by fulfilling media requests.